 The UE shall store the rejected S-NSSAI(s) in the rejected NSSAI for the failed or revoked NSSAA as specified in subclause 4.6.2.2 and shall not attempt to use this S-NSSAI in the current PLMN over any access until switching off the UE, the UICC containing the USIM is removed, the entry of the "list of subscriber data" with the SNPN identity of the current SNPN is updated, or the rejected S-NSSAI(s) are removed or deleted as described in subclause 4.6.1 and 4.6.2.2.

+Upon receiving the DEREGISTRATION REQUEST message, if the DEREGISTRATION REQUEST message includes the Disaster return wait range IE and the UE had set the MINT bit to "MINT supported" in the 5GMM capability IE of the REGISTRATION REQUEST message, the UE shall delete the disaster return wait range, if any, stored in the ME, and store the disaster return wait range received in the Disaster return wait range IE in the ME.

 Upon sending a DEREGISTRATION ACCEPT message, the UE shall delete the rejected NSSAI as specified in subclause 4.6.2.2.

 If the de-registration type indicates "re-registration required", then the UE shall ignore the 5GMM cause IE if received.